 Matthew 11: 28-30 says, “Then Jesus said, ‘Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear and the burden I give you is light.”
 Did you catch that?
 God’s burden is light, not heavy.
 So ask God what He wants you to focus on and stop worrying about the rest.
 God wants you to have peace, so let go of the burdens that are overwhelming you.
 Embrace what works for YOUR family.
 Everything else is just the cherry on the sundae.

-Don’t forget to sign up here to get your own Relaxed Homeschool Planning Guide.
-It will be FREE through August 31st!
+Don’t forget to buy your own Relaxed Homeschool Planning Guide.

 Now that you’ve gotten some great tips and resources on creating a relaxed homeschool plan, head over to Perfectly Blended and Blessed to learn about back to school conversation starters.
 Be sure to snag their freebie- Printable Conversation Cards and Questions Checklist!